 In our previous lesson, we introduced you to how AliExpress works.
 Now, you may be thinking that, with the ability to purchase wholesale goods inexpensively straight from Chinese manufacturers, there must be some sort of catch to using AliExpress.com, right?
 Well, like any business transaction -- especially one carried out online -- there is a chance for things to go sideways when you order from AliExpress.
 Not to worry, though; this lesson will discuss the legitimacy, reliability, and safety of buying goods from AliExpress, and explain at least five precautions that you should take in order to shop safely on the website.

 AliExpress is run by the Alibaba Group, one of the largest retail and Internet companies in the world, so it's definitely legit.
-Like for most other e-commerce websites, the question of AliExpress's legitimacy revolves around whether or not its users -- both buyers and sellers -- conduct business in a legal manner.
+Like for most e-commerce websites, the question of AliExpress's legitimacy revolves around whether or not its users - both buyers and sellers - conduct business in a legal manner.

 AliExpress is safe to buy from if you're vigilant and use common sense.
 You are allowed to get refunds or exchanges if your order doesn't arrive on time, or is significantly different than advertised.
-However, it is still possible to get scammed on AliExpress, especially with low prices on brand-name objects.
+However, it is still possible to get scammed, especially with low prices on brand-name objects.

 AliExpress has taken several initiatives to protect you as a buyer.
-Our article on AliExpress's return policies will show you how to take advantage of the following protections:
+Our article on the website's return policies will show you how to take advantage of the following protections: